ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 Alternatively, you can right-click (Ctrl-click) on the project in the `Mbed Projects` view and then select `Build Project`.
 You can also use the menu by choosing `Project > Build Project`.
 Both build a binary that you can deploy.

 Alternatively, you can choose to build the project automatically through the menu by choosing `Project > Build Automatically`.
 This tells Mbed Studio to build the projects in the workspace whenever needed.
-After the build, an `mbed-os-example-blinky.bin` (or `<project name>.bin`) file is ready to deploy.
+After the build, an `mbed-os-example-blinky.bin` (or `<project name>.bin`) file is ready to run.

 Once the build completes, the build artifacts, such as the .bin and .elf binaries, are in the `BUILD` folder under the active project.